Assembling your view…

 City data is refreshed monthly from Census Bureau population estimates, Zillow rent and home price indices, BLS salary data, and Tax Foundation tax rates.
 Last updated: 2026.

-The median home price in Atlanta is $381,549, which is 4.7× the local median income.
-It's on the edge of affordability for median-income households.
+The median home price in Augusta is $173,222, which is 3.3× the local median income.
+That's within the standard 3.5× affordability rule for most local earners.
 The national median home price is $467,370.

 This ranking was generated using data current as of early 2026.
 Population and income data comes from the Census Bureau's American Community Survey (5-year estimates).
 Rent and home price data is from Zillow's monthly releases.
 Tax rates are from the Tax Foundation's 2025 edition.
 Rankings are refreshed monthly.